HunterStevens/labs-engineering-standards/docs/topics/writing-standards.md

 ### Description

-A clear, concise, specific and actionable description of the standard.
+A clear, concise, specific, and actionable description of the standard.
 Each standard *must* contain words that clearly direct decision making.
 Use words such as *shall, must, always and never.

 - This ID should *never* be changed once the standard has been set.
-If the standard is no longer relevant or if the contents has changed significantly, the old standard should be retired and replaced with a new standard and new ID.
+If the standard is no longer relevant or if the contents have changed significantly, the old standard should be retired and replaced with a new standard and new ID.
 - Format:
     - &lt;Two Letter Abbreviation>-&lt;Numerical Code>